13 Managing Assets

 Details Page

 Click on the name of a host to display the details of the host.
-Click details to open the details page of the host.
+Click to open the details page of the host.

 The following registers are available: